 Restoration Worship Temple History

 In 2010, the Lord warned Pastor Ellison that he would soon be losing his job as a GS-14—Area Property Manager for the DC Metropolitan Police Department, and when that happened, he wanted him to build his house, meaning the Lord's house.
 During this time, Pastor Ellison discovered 7929 Old Branch Avenue, Clinton, MD which at the time, was a car garage.
-With a lot of hard work faith and God’s favor, the car garage was transformed into the place of worship.
+With a lot of hard work, faith and God’s favor, the car garage was transformed into a wonderful place of worship.
 The landlord decided not to renew RWT lease, and gave Pastor a 60-day notice to vacate in July 2015.

-Over the last four years, we have grown in our faith, and the favor of God’s grace and mercy.
-We have experienced joy, trials, successes, and struggles, but through it all, we continue to hold fast to Pastor Ellison’s favorite scripture which is Romans 8:28—All things work together for the good of them that love the Lord and are called according to his purpose.
+Over the years, we have grown in our faith, and the favor of God’s grace and mercy.
+We have experienced joy, trials, successes, and struggles, but through it all, we continue to hold fast to Pastor Ellison’s favorite scripture which is Romans 8:28 “All things work together for the good of them that love the Lord and are called according to his purpose.”